Potato Battery: How to Turn Produce into Veggie Power!

 - Refer to the Help section if you get stuck or have trouble taking a reading.

 Figure 5.
 How to set up your multimeter to record the open-circuit voltage.
 Note: The multimeter screen has been blurred in the image on the left.
 We do not want to give away the data!

 - Measure the short-circuit current, as shown in Figure 6.

 - Leave the multimeter probes and alligator clips connected as they are.

-- Change the multimeter dial to measure in the 20 mA range (the green "20m" on the right side of the dial).
+- Change the multimeter dial to measure in the 20 mA range.

 - Quickly record the current in your data table.
 The current will start to drop as the battery begins to drain.

 - Important: Do not connect the multimeter to regular batteries (for example AA or 9 V) with these settings.
 Regular batteries can provide much more current than a potato battery, and can damage your multimeter.
 Refer to the How do I measure current? section of the multimeter resource to learn more about measuring current safely.

 Figure 6.
 How to set up your multimeter to record the short-circuit current.

 - Test if the potato battery can light up the LED, as shown in Figure 7.